RickRieger/it-logger/README.md

 ### react-redux - a package that allows redux to work with react.
 ### redux-thunk - a piece of middleware for redux which allows for asynchronous functions inside of actions so we can wait for response to comeback and dispatch to the reducer.
 ### redux-devtools-extension - allows for cleaner code to be written to enable the dev tools in chrome for redux.

+# Bring Redux into a component.

+# Add new functionality to the app.

+1. Add the action.

+2. Add reducer functionality.

+3. Connect to the component.